-"(J)ust before school started and around age 10 or so, I removed the flying machine my uncle and I built from the hanging position of it's construction lair and hauled it up to the rooftop of the second story building across the street.
+"Around age 10 or so, just before school started at the end of summer, I removed the flying machine my uncle and I built from the hanging position of it's construction lair and hauled it up to the rooftop of the second story building across the street.
 Then, holding onto the machine for dear life, I jumped off."

 "The Buddha said 'If a monk should frame a wish as follows: 'Let me travel through the air like a winged bird,' then must he be perfect in the precepts (Sila), bring his thoughts to a state of quiescence (Samadhi), practice diligently the trances (Jhana), attain to insight (Prajna) and be frequenter to lonely places.'"

 Well before I even reached the age of entering kindergarten my mother's health began to deteriorate, eventually reaching a point that she was unable to care for herself let alone my two brothers and me.
 At the same time, my father began putting in more and more hours working in order to pay for mounting medical expenses.
 As my mother's condition continued to go downhill, almost under pure necessity, my father began placing my brothers and me more and more under the care of others.
 First as needed using day-by-day babysitters, then overnight with grandparents or neighbors, then for whole weekends.
 One day a childless husband and wife couple who were really good friends with the neighbors next door suggested to my father having one of us boys come live with them until things improved.
 After thinking it over my father agreed and for whatever reason the couple selected me.

 No sooner had I moved in with in with the couple and started a new school than the two-week Christmas vacation, or winter recess as they call it now, rolled around and they took me, without my father's consent, to India, not returning until sometime around the start of summer --- in the interim missing the whole last half of the school year.